jlangch/venice/README.md

 Venice supports macros, comes with Java interoperability, and with a configurable sandbox.

-Because Venice does not depend on any libraries (other than the JVM) you can easily add it as standalone .jar to your classpath.
+Because Venice does not depend on any runtime libraries (other than the JVM) you can easily add it as standalone .jar to your classpath.